SwathiVinod19/svg-logo-maker/README.md

 ## Usage:
 Change directories or right click on the folder to open “integrated terminal”.
 Type "node index.js" in the terminal.
 You will be asked a series of questions before your logo is generated.

+## User Story
+>>
+>>AS a freelance web developer
+>>I WANT to generate a simple logo for my projects
+>>SO THAT I don't have to pay a graphic designer
+>>

+## Features
+>>
+>>GIVEN a command-line application that accepts user input
+>>WHEN I am prompted for text
+>>THEN I can enter up to three characters
+>>WHEN I am prompted for the text color
+>>THEN I can enter a color keyword (OR a hexadecimal number)
+>>WHEN I am prompted for a shape
+>>THEN I am presented with a list of shapes to choose from: circle, triangle, and square
+>>WHEN I am prompted for the shape's color
+>>THEN I can enter a color keyword (OR a hexadecimal number)
+>>WHEN I have entered input for all the prompts
+>>THEN an SVG file is created named `logo.svg`
+>>AND the output text "Generated logo.svg" is printed in the command line
+>>WHEN I open the `logo.svg` file in a browser
+>>THEN I am shown a 300x200 pixel image that matches the criteria I entered
+>>

 ## Screenshots
 ![image](https://github.com/SwathiVinod19/svg-logo-maker/assets/129353324/4d12ee66-307e-4636-8063-8af9033326bf)